melwinVincent/ionic3-star-rating/README.md

 * readonly (string): default is set to "false", change to "true" and make it read only.
 End user won't be able to change the rating then.
 * rating (string or number): default is set to 3. input can be of type **number** or **string** (*assign any number from 1 to 5, floating numbers are also accepted, Math.round(parseFloat(rating) is done for all inputs*).
 * fontSize (string) : can specify the font-size for the icon ( should be a valid string as used in css, a number followed by letters 'px', default is set to '28px').
-* ratingChanged (funtion) : used to handle the rating change in the parent component
+* ratingChanged (funtion) : used to handle the rating change in the parent component and do your stuff
+* formControlName : only if you are using the ionic3-star-rating component inside the `<form>` component

 ## Step-2